 This mechanism prevents clients from downloading all messages in their mailboxes, speeding up message search times.

 Difference Between IMAP4 and POP3

-You can compare the difference between IMAP4 and POP3 from the following table.
+You can compare the difference between IMAP4 and POP3 in the table below.

 Email Reading Capability